team-elite-rando/bad-code-is-bad/level-one/README.md

 Good luck!

-> Note: Please go through a PR to submit your solved copy thanks!
+> Note: Please go through a PR to submit your solved copy if you do not have access, thanks!